Who Was Newton?

-Newton established 3 laws of motion that govern the movement of all objects larger than an atom, unless they are moing at close to speed of light.
+- Newton established 3 laws of motion that govern the movement of all objects larger than an atom, unless they are moving at close to speed of light.
 His discovery showed why planets orbit the Sun and realized that a planet’s orbit depends on its mass and its distance from the Sun.

-Newton discovered that every object in the Universe attracts every other object in the Universe.
-To calculate the pull of Gravity between 2 objects, multiply their masses together, then divide the total by the square of the distance between them.
+- Newton discovered that every object in the universe attracts every other object in the Universe.
+To calculate the pull of gravity between 2 objects, multiply their masses together, then divide the total by the square of the distance between them.
 Thanks to this formula, scientists detected new stars and planets.

-In the 1660s Newton discovered that sunlight can be split into a spectrum made of all the colours of the rainbow.
+- In the 1660s Newton discovered that sunlight can be split into a spectrum made of all the colours of the rainbow.
 He divided the colours of the rainbow into 7, by separating the white light using a prism.
 These colours are: Red, Orange, Yellow, Green, Blue, Indigo and Violet- ROYGBIV.
 He went on to developing a theory of colour based on the observation that a prism separates white light into the colours of the visible spectrum.

-Newton built the first reflecting telescope in 1668 and is the earliest known functional reflecting telescope.
+- Newton built the first reflecting telescope in 1668 and is the earliest known functional reflecting telescope.

 Laws of Motion – Law 1